dapr/dapr/charts/dapr/README.md

 ## Example of highly available configuration of the control plane

-This command will run three replicas of each control plane pod with the exception of the Placement pod in the dapr-system namespace:
+This command creates three replicas of each control plane pod for an HA deployment (with the exception of the Placement pod) in the dapr-system namespace:

 ```
 helm install dapr dapr/dapr --namespace dapr-system --set global.ha.enabled=true